-Ininking about the characters We know what

-Let's write Fill in six adjectives that describe the lion. characters in a story are like from what they say or do or what others tell us about them.

-scribe the way he
+Think about Jabu's character.
+Think about words that describe the way he

 Use your adjectives to write a description of Jabu.
-Write your draft on a p your friend to edit your draft.
-Then write the character sketch neatly in the
+Write your draft on a piece of paper.
+Ask your friend to edit your draft.
+Then write the character sketch neatly in the space provided.

 Name: Age:

+Appearance

 Appearance:

-Now describe the character of a real person.
-Choose a person to write about.
-The person can be a hero, living or dead acter's full name
+escribe the character of a real person.

+CHOOSE e a person to write about.
+The person can be a hero, living or dead.

+Character's full name

+Gender

-Geno Age
+Age

+Occupation

-Phys cal appearance
+Physical appearance

-Taler t or skills
+Talent or skills

-- you have en him/her?
+Why you have

+chosen him/her?

-NOW I Name of character
+Name of character

-Use your adjectives to write a character sketch.
-Write the description on a piece of paper.
+ctives to write a character sketch.
+Write the description on a

+piece of paper.
 Ask your friend to edit your draft.
 You can edit her/his draft.
 Rewrite your final sketch neatly below.

+Rewrite your final sketch fleatly below.